What I want to find out:

 - How the Earth works: The crust of the Earth is filled with fractures and these weaknesses govern its strength, its response to tectonic stresses/strains, and its hydrologic properties.

-- Energy: Faults and fractures provide vertically extensive, fast pathways for fluid flow and in some cases barriers to fluid flow.
+- Energy: Faults and fractures provide vertically extensive, fast pathways for fluid flow and in some cases barriers.
 These fluids determine our access to energy resources such as hot water in Geothermal Systems, hydrocarbons in Petroleum systems, and the development of ore deposits.
-A source of energy for sustainable society:
+Geothermal is a particularly interesting source of energy for sustainable society:

 - Water and contamination: These same fractures determine our access to fresh water and the spread of contaminants in aquifers.